-The market share of water based adhesives and sealants is becoming ever greater since the development has taken a shift towards more and more sustainable solutions which support health and safety as well as reduce environmental impact.
-Water based adhesives and sealants are a great alternative for solvent based systems, as they do not contain any Volatile Organic Compounds (VOC), are lighter in weight and often require less product for forming durable bonds and seals.
+The market share of water based adhesives is becoming ever greater since the development has taken a shift towards more and more sustainable solutions which support health and safety as well as reduce environmental impact.
+Waterborne adhesives are a great alternative for solvent based systems, as they do not contain any Volatile Organic Compounds (VOC), are lighter in weight and often require less product for forming durable bonds.

-The trend in adhesives for its part is strongly water based.
-In Europe and America these are preferred systems, whereas in markets such as China they only cover about 20% of the market.
-Water based adhesive systems can be roughly divided to two groups: emulsion and dispersion adhesives and solution adhesives.
+The trend in adhesives is strongly water based.
+In Europe and America water-based adhesives are preferred systems, whereas in markets such as China they only cover about 20% of the market.
+Waterborne glue systems can be roughly divided into two groups: emulsion and dispersion adhesives and solution adhesives.

-Solution adhesives are the most traditional form of water based adhesive systems.
+Solution adhesives are the most traditional form of aqueous adhesive systems.
 They use water as the carrier substance and cure as the water evaporates.
-These systems are created using natural and synthetic polymers which dissolve in water.
-The uses of water based solution adhesives include paper bonding and moistable glues such as those found in envelopes, stamps and labels.
+These waterborne adhesives are created using natural and synthetic polymers which dissolve in water.
+The uses of these water based glue systems include paper bonding and moistable glues such as those found in envelopes, stamps and labels.

 Application methods: roller, spray and beads